Navarro County License Hearing Guide

 -

-Phone: What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-The length of the suspension will depend on whether you took a breath or blood test and whether you refused testing.
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension

-Even if you request an ALR hearing, your license may still be subject to an automatic suspension pending the outcome of the hearing.
-The reasons for this automatic suspension depend on whether you submitted to chemical testing.
+Even if you request an ALR hearing, your license may still be automatically suspended pending the outcome of the hearing.
+The grounds for suspension depend on whether you submitted to breath or blood testing and the results of that test, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed